Options for Determining Vertical Dimension With Edentulous Patients, Part 2

 Which method is the “best?”
 In truth, any one of the methods described in these articles could work for an individual patient, but none of the approaches presented will work with every patient, every time.
 As a result, in order to feel maximum confidence moving forward with an edentulous case, it is extremely helpful to be familiar with multiple approaches to determining the occlusal vertical dimension.

-For many patients it may be appropriate to establish an initial OVD based on the “freeway space” and “following the existing dentures” methods and then confirming the desired OVD with the “facial esthetic,” “phonetic” and “swallowing” approaches.
-Finally, engage the patient in the process using the “tactile” approach.
+For many patients, it may be appropriate to establish an initial OVD based on the “freeway space” and “following the existing dentures” methods and then confirm the desired OVD with the “facial esthetic,” “phonetic,” and “swallowing” approaches.
+Finally, engage the patient using the “tactile” approach.
 If the OVD doesn’t feel good to the patient, clinicians are better off altering it in the wax rim or trial denture stage rather than after the prosthesis goes to final fabrication.